Пропустити навігацію

 One week, he delegated a routine report to a colleague without reviewing it in detail.
 His chest tightened, and he imagined everything that could go wrong.
 But the report was completed successfully, and Daniel realized he could tolerate the discomfort – and the outcome was not catastrophic.

-Weeks later, he gradually let go of more small controls.
-Each success built confidence, showing him that uncertainty could be managed.
+Over the following weeks, he gradually let go of more small controls.
+Each success helped him build confidence and showed him that uncertainty could be handled without constant overcontrol.

 How to Help Yourself: Tolerating Uncertainty Experiments

-Try to complete at least one “tolerating uncertainty experiment” per week.
+Try doing at least one small uncertainty experiment each week.

 Step 1: Identify your anxiety-reducing habits

-Make a list of behaviors you often use to reduce anxiety, such as:
+Make a list of behaviors you use to reduce anxiety, such as:

 Step 2: Start with manageable challenges

 Pick one task from your list that feels slightly difficult but doable.
-Begin with small steps to ensure early success and build confidence.
+Start small to build confidence early.

-Go to a movie or restaurant without reading reviews.
+3. Go to a movie or restaurant without reading reviews first.

-Ask a friend or colleague to help with a task instead of doing it yourself.
+4. Ask a colleague or friend to help with a task instead of doing it all yourself.

 Step 3: Gradually increase difficulty

-Once a small task feels manageable, move on to a slightly more challenging situation.
-The goal is to expand your tolerance slowly over time.
+Once a small task feels manageable, move on to something slightly harder.
+The goal is not to force yourself.
+The goal is to expand your tolerance gradually.

 Why This Works

-Anxiety passes: Each experiment shows you that anxiety can be endured and will decrease naturally.
+• Anxiety passes.
+Each experiment shows you that discomfort can be endured and often decreases naturally.

-Life becomes richer: Tolerating uncertainty opens the door to new opportunities and enjoyable experiences.
+• Life becomes richer.
+Tolerating uncertainty opens the door to new opportunities, spontaneity, and meaningful experiences.

-By practicing these exercises, you build confidence in your ability to navigate life’s unpredictability, rather than avoiding it or feeling overwhelmed.
+By practicing these exercises, you build confidence in your ability to navigate life’s unpredictability instead of avoiding it or feeling ruled by it.

 Moving Forward

 Uncertainty is an inevitable part of life, and it can feel deeply uncomfortable.
-I hope that the three CBT techniques shared in this article help you develop a healthier, more flexible relationship with it.
+But with practice, it is possible to develop a healthier and more flexible relationship with it.

 Life is a balance between safety and risk, and that balance looks different for everyone.
-The task isn’t to eliminate uncertainty, but to find your own workable middle ground – one that allows both security and growth.
+The task is not to eliminate uncertainty, but to find your own workable middle ground – one that allows both security and growth.

 As John Finley once said, “Maturity is the capacity to endure uncertainty.”
-Learning to tolerate the unknown is a strength – one that makes space for resilience, possibility, and a fuller life.
+Learning to tolerate the unknown is a strength.
+It creates more space for resilience, possibility, and a fuller life.

 References

-- Rnic, K., Dozois, D. J. A., & Martin, R. A. (2016).
+4. Rnic, K., Dozois, D. J. A., & Martin, R. A. (2016).
 Cognitive Distortions, Humor Styles, and Depression.
 PubMed Central.
-Read here This study shows that cognitive distortions – negative biases in thinking – can increase depressive symptoms by reducing adaptive humor styles.
+Read here.
+This study shows that cognitive distortions – negative biases in thinking – can increase depressive symptoms by reducing adaptive humor styles.